Supreme Court of India Re-interprets Section 122 of the Army Act 1950

 One of the important sections of the Army act 1950 is section 122 which states no trial by court-martial of any person subject to this act for any offense shall be commenced after the expiration of a period of 3 years from the date of the offense or the date the offense became known.
 The exceptions are desertion and fraudulent enrolment.

 There was much ambiguity in this section and the date the offense was open to interpretation.
 This lacuna has now been set aside by the Supreme Court which has re-interpreted section 122 of the said act.

 The court was hearing an appeal which had been dismissed by Lucknow bench of the armed Forces Tribunal.
 The concerned officer had prayed that the assembly of GCM to try him be quashed.
 The case was listed as Rajvir Singh Vs Secretary Min of Defense and others.

-However the order was not accepted by the competent authority which directed recording of additional summary of evidence.
+However, the order was not accepted by the competent authority which directed recording of an additional summary of evidence.
 Again it was found by the Commanding Officer that none of the charges stood.
-Yet again, setting aside the findings of the CO, the competent authority directed that the officer be tried by a GCM (General Court Martial) in August 2010.
+Yet again, setting aside the findings of the CO, the competent authority directed that the officer is tried by a GCM (General Court Martial) in August 2010.

 The Court Martial was convened but was challenged on by the accused officer, citing section 122 of the Army act.
 The plea was accepted by the Court Martial.
 However, the convening authority once again set aside the findings and directed the Court Martial to proceed with the trial.
 The AFT also ultimately upheld the decision to convene the Court Martial based on earlier judgments of the Supreme Court in the cases of VN Singh and JS Sekhon.